lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.01-chunking-emails-playground/explainer/readme.md

 We're going to abstract the embeddings cache into a separate module.
 This makes it easier to work with when we start chunking emails, since we'll have multiple embeddings per email.

+Recommendation: cherry-pick, and read the code carefully.
+This commit is mostly busywork that sets up the rest of this exercise.

 ### Steps To Complete

 #### Create the `embeddings.ts` file